kstenerud/concise-encoding/ce-structure.md

 Structural errors are the kinds of errors that imply or cause a malformed document structure, affect lookups, or hit a limit that stops the object from being ingested.
 This could be due to things such as:

  * Improper document structure (mismatched container start/end, etc).
- * Incorrect data types for the current context (map keys, object combinations, etc).
+ * Incorrect data types for the current context (map keys, etc).
  * Malformed identifiers.
  * Failed reference lookup.
  * Failed [global limit checks](#user-controllable-limits).